jennalandy/jupyterlab-blueprint/README.md

 # jupyterlab-blueprint

-A JupyterLab extension of a UI Toolkit with JupyterLab styling over @palantir/blueprint.
+A JupyterLab extension of a UI Toolkit with JupyterLab styling over @palantir/blueprint components.

 ## Prerequisites